surgicalcoder/Tether/README.md

 Every 5 minutes, Tether will check the plugins loaded, against the plugin manifest file - it will perform a regex match against the name (so you can have one manifest file targetting many machines!), then automatically download and extract the file, and restart itself.

+### Plugin configuration data [0.0.13+]

+Plugins can now make use of Configuration Data - by implementing the `IRequireConfigurationData` interface - the `LoadConfigurationData(dynamic data)` method will be called before the check is called, so you can load all the configuration data you need.

+Configuration data files live in the `plugins` directory, and are named `(Full Class Name).json` i.e. `Tether.SamplePlugin.ASPNet.json` and will be loaded automatically on start.

 ## Version History

+* [0.0.13] Plugins can now require configuration data to work!
 * [0.0.12] Fixed memory leak issue with Performance Counter work.
 * [0.0.11] PerformanceCounterGroups can now actually point to Performance Counters, not just WMI counters that they (should) represent.
 The [Tether.Plugins](https://github.com/surgicalcoder/Tether.Plugins) project (Specifically the ASPNetRequests project) has a example of this working.
 * [0.0.10] A couple more Divide by Zero errors (this release was never made public)